blockapps/strato-openshift/README.md

 #### Deploy STRATO

-1. ssh to master node.
+1. ssh to OpenShift master node.

 2. clone this repo and from the repo directory run:
  ```